Getting your Trinity Audio player ready...

 Malvic the Chaos-Ryder

-For Malvic, his traveling companions stink more than the sulfur, but he is more concerned about Cull than Vaughn Cipher and Sin Alerion.
-I fly up and hover above the group.
-I search the area for Cull.
+For Malvic, his traveling companions stink more than the sulfur.
+I fly up and hover above the group in search of Cull.
 “Cull, return!”

 GM